What is the Preparing Future Faculty (PFF)?

-The Preparing Future Faculty (PFF) national initiative was launched in 1993 by the Association of American Colleges and Universities (AAC&U) and the Council of Graduate Schools.
+Preparing Future Faculty is a program of the Center for Academic & Faculty Excellence at Claremont Graduate University.
+The Preparing Future Faculty national initiative was launched in 1993 by the Association of American Colleges and Universities (AAC&U) and the Council of Graduate Schools.
 The initiative aimed to transform how graduate students prepared for academic careers in higher education.
 Today, these goals are even more urgent as higher education changes radically.
 PFF programs play a critical role in helping graduate students prepare for productive and balanced faculty lives of ethical and excellent scholarly teaching practice and service.

 Many CGU graduates seek academic careers.
 As future faculty, you positively shape your students’ future paths.
 The Preparing Future Faculty program (PFF) helps you become an inclusive leader of teaching and learning, connecting you with like-minded faculty who seek to build excellence and foster inclusivity in teaching.